Returning to C

 We have seen a lot of C (and C++) through this course.

-It was doing two things: giving us a way to call assembly code, and acting as a basis to compare the performance of our assembly code.
+It was mostly doing two things: giving us a way to call assembly code, and acting as a basis to compare the performance of our assembly code.

 Returning to C

-Mostly, the compiler proved itself to be a better assembly programmer than us.
+Usually the compiler proved itself to be a better assembly programmer than us.
 The C was almost always faster than (or similar to) our hand-written assembly.
 The only two exceptions (I think, on most processors):

 • Hailstone: we knew the two sides of the calcuation were very simple and that the branch would be unpredictable.
 Then it was slightly better to calculate both and do a conditional move.